 Therefore, all students taking in-person classes at ALPS are required to be vaccinated against COVID-19.

-2. If it is not possible for you to get vaccinated before you travel to Seattle:
+If it is not possible for you to get vaccinated before you begin classes:

-- Get your first vaccine immediately after you arrive in Seattle.
-Free vaccines are widely available in Seattle.
+- Begin the vaccination process Free vaccines are widely available in Seattle.
 Please contact ALPS staff if you need help finding a place to get vaccinated.

-- If you can’t continue classes due to inability to comply with the vaccination requirement, you may be due a tuition refund according to the terms of the ALPS cancellation and refund policy.
+- You will not be able to attend in-person classes until you are vaccinated.
+If you can’t attend a required in-person component of your classes due to non-compliance with the vaccination requirement, you may be due a tuition refund according to the terms of the ALPS cancellation and refund policy.
 If you have an F-1 visa, you will need to take IMMEDIATE action such as transferring to a new school in order to remain in the USA.

 ALPS is open, and all of our part-time and full-time course options are available.

 Depending on your visa type, you can choose to attend in person at our school or online via Zoom.
 However, most students with F-1 visas must study in person.

 Many ALPS classes will be bimodal (hybrid) style during the pandemic.
 That means that some students will attend face-to-face and some students will attend online.
 This will allow non-F-1 students who feel more comfortable staying home to continue studying online.

 Bimodal / online classes at ALPS are all live (synchronous) and feature the same interactive ALPS teaching style, with lots of speaking practice and opportunities for feedback.

 The total number of students in each group class, combining online and in-person students, is still 8 students maximum.